hamishi farah’s painting of dana schutz’s son exposes the art world’s white fragility

 dream new york is reimagining the art fair for the internet age

 London’s Limoncello gallery are taking the art fair online to make it work for small galleries.

 beyond instagram with amalia ulman

-Amalia Ulman turned Instagram into a site of performance art, in a five month long performance she documented the life, love and nervous breakdown of a girl who’d just moved to LA, casually taking apart the image-obsessed world we live in.
-Now, the...
+Amalia Ulman turned Instagram into a site of performance art in a five month long performance documenting the life, love, and nervous breakdown of a girl who’d just moved to LA, casually taking apart the image-obsessed world we live in.
+Now, the most...

 set the city alight!

 North to south, east to west, London’s creatives are energizing every pocket of the city.
 From models fighting preconceptions of beauty, to designers redefining British style and rappers making London the sound of now, meet the boys and girls living...